Purchasing a vehicle claimed under the HVUT 5,000-mile suspension

 However, if the previous owner doesn’t provide the required statement to you, the previous owner is also liable for the tax for that period.

 Finally, the last scenario is if the previous owners operated the taxable vehicle more than 5,000 miles in the tax year, and you acquired the vehicle and used it in June, then it works like any other acquired vehicle — you pay a prorated tax for June only.

 Use the suspension wisely

 Filing your Heavy Vehicle Use Tax is usually a relatively easy process as the tax is pretty straightforward to file.
 But when it comes to filing a suspension of tax for vehicles operated 5,000 miles or less during the tax year, along with changes in ownership, it can get complicated.
 Make sure you understand what needs to be done when you acquire a taxable vehicle if you wish to claim a suspension of the tax.

 Fast and Easy Heavy Vehicle Use Tax (HVUT) Filing

-If you do have to file an amendment, J. J. Keller's 2290online.com is the fastest way to e‑file IRS Form 2290 (Heavy Vehicle Use Tax) and get your stamped Schedule 1 — which is used as proof of payment to annually register your vehicles with your state.
+If you do have to file an amendment, 2290online.com from J. J. Keller is the fastest way to e‑file IRS Form 2290 (Heavy Vehicle Use Tax) and get your stamped Schedule 1 — which is used as proof of payment to annually register your vehicles with your state.
 Whether you're an owner/operator or a fleet of thousands, you can have the benefits of e‑filing with J. J. Keller's proven technology.